jobbler/fakefish/kubevirt_scripts/README.md

 ## Building

-The contianer image can be built by running `make build-ocp`.
+The container image can be built by running `make build-ocp`.

 ## Certificate issues